-Brown is an inside/outside big man who lacks the ideal NBA strength or athleticism.
-He will have a nice professional career ... in Europe.
+Brown is an inside/outside big man but lacks the ideal NBA strength or athleticism.
+He will have a nice professional career... in Europe.

 New York Knicks: Thanasis Antetokounmpo, F, Greece - C+ Grade

-Giannis' older brother, I like his potential of being a NBA player one day, but he is raw.
-The Knicks have now taken two small forwards in the second round, which doesn't make a whole lot of sense.
+Giannis' older brother, I like his potential of being a NBA player one day but he is raw.
+Knicks have now taken two small forwards in the second round which doesn't make a whole lot of sense.

 Philadelphia 76ers: Vasilije Micic, G, Serbia - A- Grade

-With seven picks in the 2014 NBA Draft, Philadelphia was obviously going to take a foreign guy or two.
-Micic could be a decent backup in the NBA one day.
+With seven picks in this draft, Philly was obviously going to take a foreign guy or two and Micic could be a decent backup in the NBA one day.

 Minnesota T-Wolves: Alessandro Gentile, G/F, Italy - C Grade

-The Timberwolves don't need another guy for their roster, so they might as well draft-and-stash with their third pick of the night.
+The Timberwolves don't need another guy for their roster so might as well draft and stash with their third pick of the night.

 Philadelphia 76ers: Nemanja Dangubic, F, Serbia - C Grade

-Another foreign guy for the 76ers.
-Four straight draft-and-stash prospects; I'm getting bored.
+Another foreign guy for Philly.
+Four straight draft-and-stash prospects.
+I'm getting bored.

 Charlotte Hornets: Semaj Christon, G, Xavier - A- Grade

 This pick is going to Charlotte from the earlier Shabazz Napier trade.
-The Hornets need a backup to Kemba Walker, and Christon has NBA athleticism, though he doesn't shoot it well.
-Still, it is a good pick this late.
+Hornets need a backup to Kemba Walker and Christon has NBA athleticism but doesn't shoot it well.
+Good pick this late.

 Orlando Magic: Roy Devyn Marble, G, Iowa - B+ Grade

 Orlando acquired this pick earlier in the day in the Aaron Afflalo trade.
-To recap, the Magic got Evan Fournier and Marble for Afflalo.
+So they got Evan Fournier and Marble for Afflalo.
 Yuck.
 I do like Marble's versatility though.

 New York Knicks: Louis Laberiye, C, France - C Grade

-The Knicks acquired this pick from Indiana, so they've now traded for three-second rounders in the last day-plus.
-And, of course, New York took an international guy.
-Sigh ....
+The Knicks acquired this pick from Indiana so they've now traded for three second rounders in the last day-plus.
+And of course, they take an international guy.
+Sigh...